lalit2005/ghostnet/readme.md

 | Ghost-ResNet-56    | 20           | 15.86     | 0.08       | 8.07          | 10.59          | 84.3%               |

 - **discovery:** we found that we can remove 90% of the standard convolution calculations `s=10` and replace them with cheap linear operations while losing less than 4.5% accuracy. this suggests massive redundancy in standard resnet features.

+---
+#### credits
+- Bhargav (@bvn1904)
+- Anjali (@KamathAnjali)
+- Lalit (@lalit2005)

+ps. llms were used for generating the skeleton and other tiny side-scripts(such as plotting and dataset downloading scripts) and for conceptual understanding, though most of the core implementation of the ghostnet architecture was done by us